 6. Kolmården – Norrkoping

-- Where to Stay: Hotels in Norrkoping
+- Where to stay: Hotels in Norrköping

 - Visit Kolmården’s website